ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 You can continue to use the rules/workflows.
 But migrating to playbooks will provide greater functionality along with future app enhancements and bug fixes.

 The data table mcafee_epo_systems has been replaced by mcafee_epo_systems_dt and its columns names have been updated.
+The original data table was not compatible with SOAR v45+.
+When upgrading from a pervious version both data tables will be present, so make sure to use the new data table mcafee_epo_systems_dt.

 ---